xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 ``decimator_config`` configures the per-channel information:

-* ``decimator_config_common``: This is a pointer to the common configuration.
+* ``dcc``: This is a pointer to the common decimator configuration.

 * ``data``: This is the memory used to save the FIR samples.
 It must be an array of size (4 x ``COEFS_PER_PHASE`` x ``sizeof(int)`` x ``fir_decimation_factor`` bytes).

-* ``mic_gain_compensation``: This is a 4 element array specifying the relative compensation to apply to each microphone.
-Unity gain is given by the value ``INT_MAX``, therefore microphones need to be scaled to the microphone of the least gain.
+* ``mic_gain_compensation``: This is an array with four elements specifying the relative compensation to apply to each microphone.
+Unity gain is given by the value ``INT_MAX``.
+To equalise the gain of all microphones, the quietest microphone should be given unity gain, and the gain of all other microphones should be set proportionally lower.

+* ``channel_count``: this is the number of channels that is enabled.
+Set this to 4 to enable all channels.
+If set to a value less than 4, only the first ``channel_count`` channels are enabled.

+The decimator configuration is applied by, from the application, calling the function ``decimator_configure`` with an array of chanends referring to the decimators, a count of the number of decimators, and an array of decimator configurations.

 The output of the decimator is 32bit PCM audio at the requested sample rate.

 Frames
 ------